Zhuopie/Zhuopie.github.io/_pages/Conference.md

 ​	- **The Complementarity between Network Advantage and Proportional Fees** - Presented by Dingwei Gu

 ​	- **Competitive Effects of Interconnection Regimes for Asymmetric Platforms** - Presented by Xiao Fu

+2022.5.28 Paper Reading  - **The Best of Both Worlds: Combining RCTs with Structural Modeling** - Presented by 王澍